aronCiucu/DCSTheWay/README.md

 ## What is supported?
 Supported modules:
 * F-16
-* F/A-18 (make sure you don't have any AMPCD menu open)
+* F/A-18 (make sure you are not in the TAC menu)

 Multiplayer is supported as long as the server has ownship/player exports turned on.

 ## How to install?
 1. Download the `TheWay.zip` file from the Releases section and extract it in a convenient location, from where you will run the program.
-2. Copy the TheWay.lua file from the folder you just extracted into `Users/YourUsernameHere/Saved Games/DCS/Scripts`.
+2. Copy the `TheWay.lua` file from the folder you just extracted into `Users/YourUsernameHere/Saved Games/DCS/Scripts`.
 The `DCS` folder name may be `DCS.openbeta` if you are on the openbeta version of the game.
-3. Edit the Export.lua file there and append this line at the end of the file, and save it:
+3. Edit the `Export.lua` file there and append this line at the end of the file, and save it:
   ```lua
   local TheWayLfs=require('lfs'); dofile(TheWayLfs.writedir()..'Scripts/TheWay.lua')
   ```
+  If there is no `Export.lua` file already existing there, create it yourself, and it should include only the line above.
 4. Launch TheWay.exe and go fly!

 ## How to use?